Duncanma/Blog/content/Blog/enter-instead-of-tab.md

 </pre>

 Oh, and there was another part to the original question... what if I want to respond to the Enter key to do some processing on the value that was just entered.
-Well, for that result either with or without the &#8216;enter instead of tab' code, you would just choose to handle the **KeyDown** event for the control in question.
+Well, for that result either with or without the 'enter instead of tab' code, you would just choose to handle the **KeyDown** event for the control in question.

 <pre><font color="Blue" family="Microsoft Sans Serif">Private <font color="Blue" family="Microsoft Sans Serif">Sub TextBox2_KeyDown(<font color="Blue" family="Microsoft Sans Serif">ByVal sender <font color="Blue" family="Microsoft Sans Serif">As <font color="Blue" family="Microsoft Sans Serif">Object, _
             <font color="Blue" family="Microsoft Sans Serif">ByVal e <font color="Blue" family="Microsoft Sans Serif">As System.Windows.Forms.KeyEventArgs) _